You spent months preparing for baby postpartum.

 They weren't.
 And it wasn't their fault.

-Nobody gave them what you're about to get.
+Nobody gave them what you're about to get in this program.

 Who this is for?